Welcome to our latest free professional learning series on personal blogging!

-Most class blogs use a blog post page for their homepage and we’ll explain why you might use a static page in our next post.
+Most personal blogs use a blog post page for their homepage.

 You’ll find more detailed information on using the customizer here.

-Almost all Edublogs themes include an option to upload your own custom image header.
+Almost all our themes include an option to upload your own custom image header.

 A custom image header means you can obtain a much more customized look and feel adding your “own personal touch” to your blog.